zavodil/vsc-near-social-extension/README.md

 - `npm run watch` or `npm run compile`
 - `F5` to start debugging

-Run the `Start coding session` to create the webview.
+Run the `Start NEAR Social coding session` to create the webview.